matthewpmi/matt-mekita.github.io/README.md

    a) In the lesson todos, ignore TODO 1
    b) In the lesson todos, ignore any instructions referencing cloud9
    c) You can stop at TODO 10
-2) portfolio.html will be the file that contains all work for 'Portfolio Page
+2) portfolio.html will be the file that contains all work for 'Portfolio' Page
     a) in the lesson todos, ignore TODO 1 (but copy boilerplate code)
     b) you can stop at TODO 5